MarkHoeber/tools-tech-syllabus/source/intro.rst

 We will use GitHub to communicate and to exchange files.

-Many of you will use GitHub or a similar system in your future jobs, so this is a good opportunity to learn more about it.To get started, create an GitHub account.
+Many of you will use GitHub or a similar system (such as BitBucket) in your future jobs, so this is a good opportunity to learn more about it.
+To get started, create an GitHub account.

 :xref:`GitHub Join`

+..
 Then add your GitHub user name to the :xref:`GitHub Issues` discussion so the rest of the class can collaborate with you.

 We will discuss GitHub in the 1st class.
-Do the reading before then.
+Do the reading and watch the videos before then.

 Editors
 ***********************

 For markup languages, you can edit in GitHub directly, without installing any software.
-You can also use ublime to edit file on your computer.
+You can also use Sublime to edit files on your computer.

-Later in the semester we will install trial versions of FrameMaker and Madcap Flare.
+Later in the semester we will install trial versions of Oxygen, FrameMaker and Madcap Flare.

-.. caution:: Do not install these programs until we are near those classes;
+.. caution:: Do not install these programs until we approach those classes;
   otherwise, your trial period might end before you can complete the assignments.

 Expectations
 *************

-You must bring curiosity and enthusiasm for hands on work.
+You must bring curiosity and enthusiasm for hands-on work.

 You must do the reading and watch videos before class, so we can use class time for discussion and hands-on learning.
-If you get stuck, search for answers first, then ask on our class :xref:`GitHub Issues` page.
+If you get stuck, search for answers first, then ask on our class Slack channel.

 I've selected what I think are good articles and videos for this class.
 But there are many more.
 You are encouraged to search on your own, and if you